 Vermont Civics Collaborative

-Vermont Humanities is taking part in the nationwide “Why it Matters: Civics and Electoral Participation” initiative sponsored by the Andrew W. Mellon Foundation and the Federation for State Humanities Councils.
+Vermont Humanities took part in the nationwide “Why it Matters: Civics and Electoral Participation” initiative sponsored by the Andrew W. Mellon Foundation and the Federation for State Humanities Councils.

-After a year in which citizen engagement has never been more important, this national project will bring some of the best thinkers, activists, and organizers on these issues to forefront across the nation, and in Vermont.
+After a year in which citizen engagement has never been more important, this national project brought some of the best thinkers, activists, and organizers on these issues to forefront across the nation, and in Vermont.

-Over the next six months, nine Vermont partners will organize events for “Why it Matters” under the banner of the Vermont Civics Collaborative.
+Eight Vermont partners organized events for “Why it Matters” under the banner of the Vermont Civics Collaborative.

 Author Susan Clark, historian Paul M. Searls, podcaster Erica Heilman, and UVM professor Cheryl Morse reflect on what Vermont’s rural town meeting tradition can teach us about our nation’s democracy today.

 The job of the Electoral College is to select the President and Vice President after the people of each state have voted.
 When the national vote and the electoral vote reach different conclusions, as happened in 2016, voters on the losing side cry foul.
 Why do we have an electoral college in the first place?
 In this first of three presentations on our constitutional democracy, Meg Mott considers the rationale behind this 18th century institution.